mrpiggy97/mypathfinder/README.md

 # mypathfinder
-my version of a path finder that implements Dijkstra's algorithm, it has animations and is built with react here's a gif
+my version of a path finder that implements Dijkstra's algorithm, it has animations and was built with React.js here's a gif
 ![](pathfinder.gif)

-to run it you will need docker and docker compose installed in your computer, once that is out the way simply run: sudo docker compose up
+to run it you will need docker and docker compose installed in your computer, once that is out of the way simply run: sudo docker compose up